 Vanuatu

-Two children from the same remote Vanuatu village family who are unable to walk will receive surgery at Canberra Hospital next month with our help, in what is a first for ROMAC.
+Two children from the same remote Vanuatu village family who are unable to walk will receive surgery at Canberra Hospital next month with our help.

 Both suffer from the talipes, a congenital condition commonly known as club foot which twists the foot inwards and downwards, and can affect both feet.